|Avery Drawings & Archives Collections|

 Scope and Content

 This collection contains the texts, correspondence, research files, printed material, photographs and negatives relating to Henry Hope Reed's writings and research.
-A large quantity of the materials relates to two of Reed's important projects: his New York Walking Tours and
+A large quantity of the materials relates to two of Reed's important projects: his New York Walking Tours and The Parks of New York City, an unpublished book.

 The organization of the material largely follows Reed's own evident filing system or the system put in place before the material was delivered.
 This may lead to some overlap, particularly between the Correspondence series and Classical Architecture Research Files: Individuals subseries, and between the Professional Papers series and the Classical Architecture Research Files: Topics and Organizations subseries.